 The requirements of window treatment ideas will vary room to room, but they are all designed to provide levels of privacy, shade, soundproofing and warmth.

 If you are looking for bedroom curtain ideas, think luxury.
-In this three-bedroom London maisonette design by Gunter & Co., the bedroom has double doors which lead out onto a patio.
+In this three-bedroom London maisonette design by Gunter & Co, the bedroom has double doors which lead out onto a patio.
 Wall-to-wall curtains were added in front, not only to help block out light and sound when the room is occupied, but by using heavy fabric floor-to-ceiling, the curtains will also help keep out any unwanted drafts.

 ‘We worked with a palette of rich colors to make the most of the daylight on offer in the property, from lighter colors in light-filled spaces to warm and rich shades in darker spaces,’ says Irene Gunter, founder of Gunter & Co.